 - Daytime routine: Your daytime and nighttime routine will change because a puppy needs regular time for a toilet.
 Take your dog outside in the morning, every time you come back home from work in the afternoon, after every meal and also twice in the evening if it’s needed, to make sure that you won’t wake up in the morning with a little poo on the floor.
 If you will, that’s not the end of the world.
 Just clean it and stay calm.
 Observe how he behaves after drinking a lot of water or after play.
 Try to predict every moment of the potential accident.

 Positive reinforcement is the key

 Imagine how you feel when you do something accidentally or out of control and someone shouts at you.
 You feel remorse and guilt.
 It’s the same with a puppy.
-Of course, he needs to know that he has done something which he shouldn’t suppose to do, but you cannot punish him.
+Of course, he needs to know that he has done something which he shouldn’t suppose to do, but you cannot punish him with aggression.